 Planting Garlic

 Planting garlic is a rewarding gardening activity that yields a flavorful addition to many dishes.
 To begin, select a planting sit with full sun and well-drained soil.
-Loosen the soil to a depth of about 8 inche and mix in some compost or organic fertilizer to enrich it.
+Loosen the soil to a depth of about 8 inch and mix in some compost or organic fertilizer to enrich it.
 When it comes to planting time, fall is ideal, about 4-6 weeks before the ground freezes.
 However, if you have heavy soil, early spring planting may be more successful.

 Separate the garlic bulbs into individual cloves, keeping the papery skin on, and choose the largest cloves for planting.
 Plant the cloves 2 to 3 inches deep, with the flat root side down and the pointy end up.
 Space the cloves about 4 to 6 inches apart.
 If planting in rows, maintain a distance of 12 to 18 inches between rows.
 After planting, cover the cloves with soil and pat gently.